dxfrontier/cds-ts-repository/README.md

 **We recommend adhering** to the **Controller-Service-Repository**.

-1. `Controller` - Manages the REST interface to the business logic [Service](#service)
+1. `EntityHandler` - Manages the REST interface to the business logic `Service`
 2. `Service` - Contains business logic implementations
 3. `Repository` - Will contain manipulation of entities through the utilization of [CDS-QL]

-A much more detailed version of this pattern can be found on [NPM] :
+A much more detailed version of this pattern can be found on [NPM] : TODO

 <p align="right">(<a href="#readme-top">back to top</a>)</p>